SigmaPT/asm/asmFish/asmReadMe.txt

 - VERBOSE turns on lots of printing. should only be used when searching for bugs

 3. about the code so far:
+- unix is no even close to being done
+- parsing of chess960 positions is not done yet
+- weakness or skill levels is not done yet
+- syzygy code is complete but completely untested so it will surely crash if you set the syzygypath :)
+- similarly, code as not be tested on a cpu without avx, so it might crash on older cpus due to a bug in the macros
+- not tested on more than one core
 - if you see popcnt with three operands, don't panic, its just a macro that needs a temp for non-popcnt cpu's BasicMacros.asm
 - there are three kinds of threads
   - the gui thread reads from stdin and uses the pos1 and pos2 structures